snek152/SwordSelection/README.md

 ![stone sickles](https://i.ibb.co/3v0Hf0c/stonesickles.png) ![iron sickles](https://i.ibb.co/9v0ybjK/ironsickles.png)

 Originating in the Neolithic Era, this special harvesting tool was also considered as a weapon because of its unique hook properties.
 In the Sword Selection mod, they are slightly faster than the average sword but do a little less damage in exchange.
 It can be used as a replacement for a hoe and can harvest crops too.
 The iron tier deals 3 damage with 3 attack speed and the stone tier deals 2 damage with 2.8 attack speed.
+Can be dual wielded.

 ### Broadsword